haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You should allow a character to discover a trap without making an ability check if an action would clearly reveal the trap’s presence.
 For example, if a character lifts a rug that conceals a pressure plate, the character has found the trigger and no check is required.
 Foiling traps can be a little more complicated.
 Consider a trapped treasure chest.
 If the chest is opened without first pulling on the two handles set in its sides, a mechanism inside fires a hail of poison needles toward anyone in front of it.
 After inspecting the chest and making a few checks, the characters are still unsure if it’s trapped.
 Rather than simply open the chest, they prop a shield in front of it and push the chest open at a distance with an iron rod.
 In this case, the trap still triggers, but the hail of needles fires harmlessly into the shield.
 Traps are often designed with mechanisms that allow them to be disarmed or bypassed.
 Intelligent monsters that place traps in or around their lairs need ways to get past those traps without harming themselves.
 Such traps might have hidden levers that disable their triggers, or a secret door might conceal a passage that goes around the trap.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 195

 Trap Effects
 The effects of traps can range from inconvenient to deadly, making use of elements such as arrows, spikes, blades, poison, toxic gas, blasts of fire, and deep pits.
 The deadliest traps combine multiple elements to kill, injure, contain, or drive off any creature unfortunate enough to trigger them.
 A trap’s description specifies what happens when it is triggered.